ParsProgrammer/Exogenous-Cues-Pipeline/README.md

 # Exogenous-Cues-Pipeline
-This is the pipeline where we examined candidate cues.
+This is the pipeline where we examined candidate cues of quality.

 ## 📖 Introduction
 Democracy in the 21st century is facing challenges, with the **public sphere** — the space for political discussion — changing in concerning ways.
 Social media plays a dual role: